This list shows activities available through the Oneida County senior centers and programs.

 • Kirkland Senior Club at 2 Mill St., Clark Mills, every Tuesday starting at noon.

 • Knoxboro/Oriskany Falls Senior Group at Augusta and Vernon Presbyterian Church, Route 26, Oriskany Falls, every 3rd Tuesday at noon.

 • Whitestown Senior Club at Whitestown Community Center, 1 Championship Way, Whitesboro, every Wednesday at noon.

-• Westmoreland Senior Club “Westlanders” at Westmoreland Town Hall, 100 Station Road, every 2nd Thursday each month at noon.
+• Westmoreland Senior Club “Westlanders” at Westmoreland Town Hall, 100 Station Road, every Thursday at 10 a.m.

 If interested in attending one of these luncheons you need to reserve a meal 1-2 days before the luncheon by calling the Oneida County Senior Nutrition Program at 315-798-5456, ext.
 1. Suggested donation $2.25 for participants age 60 and older, and under age 60, the full cost of $8.

 June issue deadline